aondoyima/ML-exercise-1DFNO/README.md

 # Predicting Active Membrane Dynamics with Fourier Neural Operators

-This project is a proof of principle for using machine learning to solve complex nonlinear differential equations.
-It serves mostly to teach myself about machine learning, but I hope that others find it useful too.
+This project is a proof of principle for using machine learning to solve the coupled differential equations for an active mebrane.
+More detail can be found in my repository [here](https://github.com/aondoyima/active-membrane-dynamics)

+The model weights are adjusted by minimising the mean square error on the prediction from one simulation step to the next, so it is remarkable that the model shows good qualitative agreement with ground truth for a full run starting from the same intital condition.

+## Limiations so far

-So far the model shows good qualitative agreement with ground truth, but it is likely that the sample data set is not big enough, nor does it contain a big enough variation across parameter space.
-There is clear overfitting from the limited training that I have done.
+It is likely that the sample data set is not big enough, nor does it contain a big enough variation across parameter space.
+The loss curves show clear overfitting with the validation loss an order of magnitude bigger than the training loss by epoch 100.
+However there is a steady but slow decrease in the validation loss over epochs.
 For more information on using FNOs to solve differential equations, see [Li et al. (2021)](https://arxiv.org/abs/2010.08895).

 ## Example
 The model takes in physical parameters and initial conditions, and predicts the full spatiotemporal evolution of the system.